-How Because Berlin Helps People Move To Berlin And Find Work – The first time I heard about Because Berlin was at the beginning of the pandemic.
+The first time I heard about Because Berlin was at the beginning of the pandemic.
 I saw they were hosting an online town hall event to answer people’s questions and concerns about their visas, job opportunities, and more.
-As I was looking for a new job at the time, I signed up to gain more insight about how to shape my job search in light of the situation.
-As they were also answering the very questions I had at the time, the same ones my community had, I also attended so I could pass information along afterwards.
+As I was looking for a new job at the time, I signed up to gain more insight into how to shape my job search in light of the situation.
+As they were also answering the very questions I had at the time, the same ones my community had I also attended so I could pass the information along afterward.

-To that end, I reached out to Because Berlin for an interview so they could tell you more about themselves and the work that they do.
+To that end, I reached out to the organization for an interview so they could tell you more about themselves and the work that they do.
 Here’s what they had to say.

 1) What’s your mission?

 We are the official one-stop source for everything you need to know about moving to and working in Berlin.
 We support those looking for advice on relocating, settling, and pursuing their careers in the German capital with an informative website because.berlin, and a team of experts.
 Our English-speaking advisors, the Welcome Team, offer free assistance to all professionals and entrepreneurs abroad who are interested in Berlin.

 Our mission is to help professionals and entrepreneurs move to Berlin from countries where they cannot work as freely as they would like.
 We particularly reach out to anyone who feels that they are not able to achieve their professional dreams and economic successes in their home countries due to prejudice, or political or social stigma.
 Freedom to be successful at the professional and personal levels is at the heart of this project.

 3) How did you get started?
 What’s your story?